atla-ai/atla-mcp-server/README.md

 	}
 }
 ```
-- When you restart Claude Desktop, you should see `atla-mcp-server` in the list of available MCP servers.
+- When you restart Claude Desktop, you should see `atla-mcp-server` in the list of available MCP servers, and 5 tools available to Claude.
 - Example prompt to Claude: `Write a poem, evaluate it with atla for helpfulness`